-These Old Fashioned Buttermilk Biscuits stand tall with flaky and tender layers that beg to be buttered or slathered with jam.
+These Old Fashioned Buttermilk Biscuits stand tall with flaky and tender layers that beg to be buttered or slathered with jam!

-Buttermilk Biscuits
+Old-Fashioned Buttermilk Biscuits

-A big breakfast on a lazy weekend is what my dreams are made of!
-Biscuits and Gravy are the perfect meal for this!
-They are satisfying, filling, and oh so delicious!
+A big breakfast on a lazy weekend is what dreams are made of!
+Biscuits and gravy are the perfect meal for this!
+They are satisfying, filling, and oh-so delicious!
+Serve them alongside dinner, on their own with whipped butter and jam, or with this country white gravy smothered over them.

+These biscuits are flaky, tender, light, and fluffy.
+The not-so-secret ingredient is buttermilk.
+The buttermilk adds extra moisture to the biscuits, so say goodbye to dry biscuits.
 Some may feel intimidated by making homemade biscuits, but these biscuits are worth the effort.
 They are way better than the canned version and made with simple ingredients.
+You will never go back to the canned version again after seeing how easy it is to make these old-fashioned buttermilk biscuits.

-Per Serving Cost: $0.22
+Per Serving Cost: $0.26

-Recipe Cost: $2.21
+Recipe Cost: $2.59

 NOTE: The recipe prices are calculated by using grocery store websites.
 The actual cost of the recipe will vary depending on what ingredients you already have.